 Join us for Friday afternoon discussions with visionary innovators sharing their work on the virtual frontier, hosted by John ‘Pathfinder’ Lester and Jon Brouchoud.
-Skip ahead to past events with Dr. Nick Slamon, Bill Ballo, Your Guide to Running a Virtual Simulation, Carly Brady, Kim Ernstmeyer, Dee McGonigle, Frank Emanuele, and Dr. Eric B. Bauman.
+Skip ahead to past events with Dr. Nick Slamon, Bill Ballo, Your Guide to Running a Virtual Simulation, Carly Brady, Kim Ernstmeyer, Dee McGonigle, Frank Emanuele, Dr. Eric B. Bauman and Dr. Ryan McAdams.

 Virtually a Reality: The Future of Neonatology Simulation-based Education with Dr. Ryan M. McAdams

 Dr. Ryan M. McAdams is a neonatologist in Madison, Wisconsin an Associate Professor and Division Chief for the University of Wisconsin Department of Pediatrics’ Division of Neonatology & Newborn Nursery, and a faculty member in the Division of Global Pediatrics.
 Through research, scholarship, and clinical work, he is committed to providing the best care to every baby everywhere so they can survive and thrive.

 - Dr. McAdams interest in using art as a way to help kids pay for school, medical services, and food

 - Didn’t grow up as a gamer, but as an educator, he sees a lot of gaps in the way we teach, and the effectiveness of it.

 - VR is a contemporary approach that could memorable learning – help lock information into the memory.